nab138/LinuxGamingBot/README.md

 ## Usage

-I don't reccomend you try to run this yet but heres the instructions anyway
+I don't recommend you try to run this yet but heres the instructions anyway

-You have to have nodejs v16.0.0 or above installed
+You have to have nodejs v16 or above installed

 Step one: Clone the repository and `cd` into it. `git clone https://github.com/nab138/LinuxGamingBot.git && cd LinuxGamingBot`